 Outside of the wild populations, takahē live at sanctuary sites.
-With the exception of the Burwood Takahē Centre, Cape Sanctuary, and two privately owned islands, sanctuary sites are open to the public.
+Sanctuary sites are open to the public, except for Burwood Takahē Centre and two privately owned islands.

 Takahē at public sites are our ambassadors, providing opportunities for you to admire and learn more about these amazing 'pre-historic' looking birds.